-AB 97, as amended, Nazarian.
-Insulin-Health care coverage: insulin affordability.
+SB 473, as introduced, Bates.
+Health care coverage: insulin cost sharing.

-Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health-Care.
-Care and makes a willful violation of the act's requirements a crime.
+Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care and makes a willful violation of the act's requirements a crime.
 Existing law provides for the regulation of health insurers by the Department of Insurance.
-Existing law requires a health care service plan contract or health disability insurance policy issued, amended, delivered, or renewed on or after January 1, 2000, that covers prescription benefits to include coverage for insulin, if it is determined to be medically necessary.
+Existing law requires a health care service plan contract or health insurance policy issued, amended, delivered, or renewed on or after January 1, 2000, to include coverage for equipment, supplies, and, if the contract or policy covers prescription benefits, prescriptive medications for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes, as medically necessary.